Early Adopter Release

 - database user with the read access to

-- the name of the database you want to monitor.
+- name of the database you want to monitor.
 Accept the redistribution license agreement for the JDBC driver.
-We use it to fetch the data from your Oracle server.
+Dynatrace uses this to fetch the data from your Oracle server.
 Your data is secure.

 - Click Add database.
-If we can establish the connection using the details your provided, Dynatrace starts monitoring your Oracle database.
+If Dynatrace can establish the connection using the details you've provided, Dynatrace will start monitoring your Oracle database.

 To disable or enable Database insights, use the flags from the